tytydraco/yessleep/out/A_true_prepper_would_do_anything_to_keep_their_family_safe.md

 We used to play UNO a lot.
 The kids loved it.

-Often things got heated - cards got thrown and sore losers would lash out - but we were in it *together*.
+Often things got heated - cards got thrown and sore losers lashed out - but we were in it *together*.
 It was real.
 Fun.
 Messy.
 You’d find little kernels of popcorn buried in the hearth rug for days after…

 But all that felt like a *lifetime* ago.